jonyonson/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-Semantic HTML is markup that provides meaning to the content in an HTML document.
+- Semantic HTML is markup that provides meaning to the content in an HTML document.
 Semantic markup provides context to a given block of content by using tags that describe it's purpose.

 2. Name two big differences between `display: block;` and `display: inline;`.

-An element that is `display: block;` will not allow any other HTML elements next to it, whereas elements that are `display: inline;` will appear on the same line as each other.
+- An element that is `display: block;` will not allow any other HTML elements next to it, whereas elements that are `display: inline;` will appear on the same line as each other.

-You can add margins and padding to all four sides of an element that is `display: block;`.
+- You can add margins and padding to all four sides of an element that is `display: block;`.
 You can only add margin or padding to the left and right of an inline element.

 3. What are the 4 areas of the box model?

+- content
+- padding
+- border
-content, padding, border, margin
+- margin

 4. While using flexbox, what axis does the following property work on: `align-items: center`?

-cross axis
+- cross axis

 5. Explain why git is valuable to a team of developers.

-Git is version cnotrol software that allows developers to have a saved history of all the changes made during development.
+- Git is version cnotrol software that allows developers to have a saved history of all the changes made during development.
 This is especially valuable to teams because it allows work to be more easily divided and provides a means to revert changes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section _will_ prevent you from passing this challenge.